electronicsleep/AutoNagios/README.md

 ```
 cd /usr/share/nagios3/htdocs
 vim index.php
-```

 //$corewindow="main.php";
 $corewindow="cgi-bin/tac.cgi";
+```

-Now you should have a useful and free Nagios3 and NagiosGraph setup with allows you to graph anything including any custom scripts you need you just need to send it the exit code and perfdata at the end of the script, any language is supported.
+Now you should have a useful and free Nagios3 and NagiosGraph setup with allows you to customize and  graph anything including any custom scripts you need you just need to send it the exit code and perfdata at the end of the script.
+I also suggest using version control on your configs.
+Any language is supported.

 ## More info on Nagios Plugins
 https://www.nagios.org/downloads/nagios-plugins/